fritzpay/paymentd/resources/doc/api_reference/source/user.rst

 .. http:post:: /user/(user_name)/credentials

-	Send user credentials to receive an Authorization token.
+	Send user credentials to receive an authorization token.

+	The returned authorization token can be used in subsequent :http:header:`Authorization` headers for accessing protected resources.

 	**Example request**: